 - R – Response – determine if your pet is conscious – look for any signs of movement.

 - S – Send for help – ask another person to call us while you assist your pet.

 - A – Airway – only check the airway if your pet is unconscious – pull the tongue out of the mouth and look for any obstructions.

-- B – Breathing – watch the chest to see if it is rising and falling.
+- B – Breathing – watch the chest to see if it rises and falls.
 If your pet is not breathing, administer two breaths.

-- C – Compressions – After two breaths, if no signs of life, commence CPR.
+- C – Compressions – After two breaths, commence CPR if there are no signs of life.

 - D – Defibrillation